How to Scrapbook on the iPad with Procreate

 Fast forward to now, and I want to scrapbook again.
 But I don’t always want to sit at my computer.

-Why not scrapbook on the iPad with Procreate?
+Watch Me Scrapbook on the iPad with Procreate

 This video will show you how.
 It’s a bit long, so please feel free to speed up the video playback.
 But it’s important and good and helps those completely unable to figure it out.
 I want to reach all levels of experience!